egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout-new.md

 syn keyword namedStmtOptionsViewDualStackServersPortWildcard ...
 ```

-Ok, this is wrong.
+OK, this is wrong.
 I've been looking at this super-long syntax identifier
 and decided to pare it down even further.  `Stmt` is extraneous after
 its first keyword were detected so all other options following that main
 keyword need not have `Stmt`.